marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 I did not have guidance and mentorship once I became a manager.
 On top of that, I wanted to keep coding at the same pace as before.
-This situation made it harder for me to manage my own conflicts of interested between coding and managing.
+This situation made it harder for me to manage my own conflicts of interest between coding and managing.

 That meant that I wasn't facilitating much.
 The lack of leadership and